 We’ll keep it as simple as possible.
 When businesses access and store data housed on servers, they usually gather that data from more than one server.
-For example, they might get their software from one, and store client sensitive data on another.
+For example, they might get their software from one, and store client-sensitive data on another.

-Virtualization is simply an approach where all of these tasks are performed and hosted on the same server.
+A virtualization is simply an approach where all of these tasks are performed and hosted on the same server.

-To accomplish this, a highly qualified technician will split the server’s storage into multiple sections, each with their own specific function.
+To accomplish this, a highly qualified technician will split the server’s storage into multiple sections, each with its own specific function.
 These are called virtual machines because they function like individual physical servers but operate within a single virtualized server.

 Think of virtualization kind of like cloud computing on a split server.
 This can have a variety of advantages.
 Let’s discuss a few of them.